 Many laminate wood manufacturers DO NOT recommend their product for bathrooms.
 So, find one that DOES and follow the manufacturer's advice to a "T"..!

-Laminate wood flooring prices range from as low as $.69 upwards to $4.00 sq/ft.
-Far more affordable than solid hardwoods...
+Prices range from as low as $.69 upwards to $4.00 sq/ft., and your location may affect the cost as well... but still far more affordable than solid hardwoods...

 Word of advice, if you are doing the installation yourself take your time and be as precise as possible.
-For your attention to details the reward will be a fabulous looking
+For your attention to details, the reward will be a fabulous looking floor!

 Very little maintenance is needed to keep your laminate wood flooring looking like new for years to come!
 Just sweep with a soft-bristled broom/brush on a regular basis, that could be daily, to remove any dirt/grit and damp mop as needed.